SING FOR EARTH DAY

 - Why now?

-Helping to maintain and sustain our well being through these incredibly turbulent, stressful and challenging times.
+During the Covid Pandemic song, dance, music and nature connection were vital for many of us, helping to maintain and sustain our well being through these incredibly turbulent, stressful and challenging times.

 Due to the Climate Change crisis and the information shared in the IPCC report in

-Autumn 2018 we know that radical change needs to happen.
+we know that radical change needs to happen.

 Many of us feel the deep call to engage with environmental action and restoration both locally, Nationally and Internationally.